Charros de Jalisco: Mexican League participation

-The Charros competed in the Mexican League for twenty-two seasons, in three stints: from 1949 to 1952; from 1964 to 1976; and from 1991 to 1995.
+The Charros de Jalisco competed in the Mexican League for twenty-two seasons, in three stints: from 1949 to 1952; from 1964 to 1976; and from 1991 to 1995.
 The club won two Mexican League championships.
 The first in 1967, where they defeated the Broncos de Reynosa in the final under manager Guillermo Garibay.
 The second title was in and 1971, under manager Benjamín "Cananea" Reyes.
 They came back from a 0–3 deficit to defeat the Saraperos de Saltillo.
 Current owner Armando Navarro was vice-president of the club at the time, and he worked closely with Guillermo Cosío Gaona in the club's management.

 During the late stages of the franchise in the late 1980s and 1990s, they did some aggressive hiring, including former Dodgers star Fernando Valenzuela in 1992.
 However, the increased popularity of football and the poor condition of the Estadio Tecnológico led to the team's demise.

 Mexican Pacific League participation

 The Charros participated in the Mexican Pacific League in the 1952–53, 1953–54 and 1954–55 seasons.
 The league was known as the Liga de la Costa del Pacífico at that time.

-The Charros returned to the Mexican Pacific League for the 2014–15 season with the acquisition of the Algodoneros de Guasave franchise.
+The Charros returned to the Mexican Pacific League for the 2014–15 season with the acquisition of the Algodoneros de Guasave franchise to relocate it to Zapopan, Jalisco.

 Return to the Mexican League

-On 14 November 2023, the Mexican League announced that the Charros bought the Mariachis de Guadalajara franchise and would start playing in the league in 2024.
+On November 14, 2023, the Mexican League announced that the Charros bought the Mariachis de Guadalajara franchise and would start playing in the league in 2024.